rstacruz/notedown/README.md

       Anything else is a list item
       This is also a list item
-        This is a sub-item, because of it's indentation
+        This is a sub-item, because of its indentation

       You may group items by putting empty lines on them